DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-5/compression/_index.md

 - While some instruments, like electric guitars, may not require compression due to their inherent characteristics, others, particularly vocals and bass, often benefit from it to maintain consistent levels throughout a performance.
 - Compression is not always necessary, but in many modern music productions, it's essential for achieving the polished sound expected in commercial releases, addressing issues from uneven instrumental performances to the technical challenges posed by electronic and acoustic instruments.

+- From here go to the mix and work on some of the tracks that you think might benefit from compression.

 {{%/ note %}}

 ---